XpiritBV/GABC2018_HandsOnLabs/Cosmos/readme.md

 ### Step 2.3 Creating a Data Factory Pipeline for the taxi trip data

 1. Follow the same steps as described in Step 1.2 but replace the complaint data with the taxi trip data (`taxitrips\nyc_taxi_data_2014-01-29.csv`).
-2. Edit the schema of the source data by using the information in `nyc_taxi_data_column_types.csv`.
+2. Edit the schema of the source data by using the information in `data\nyc_taxi_data_column_types.csv`.
 3. Set the cloud units and parallel copies to `8`.
 4. The copy action will take about 30 mins and should result in 477984 documents being copied.
+The CosmosDBTrigger will lagg behind so it will take quite some time before all the documents have been updated with the GeoJSON data.

 Once the pipeline is started you can spot check some documents in the `taxitrips` collection to verify if the new properties are added by the Azure Function.